JacobEberhardt/decentralized-energy-trading/household-server/README.md

   port: 3002,
   // Path to the parity key file json of the authority node that is connected to the household server
   authKeyPath: "parity-authority/docker/parity/authorities/authority0.json",
-  // Path to the password file to unlock above key file
+  // Path to the password file to unlock above authority node
   authPasswordPath: "parity-authority/docker/parity/authorities/authority0.pwd",
   // Name of JSON RPC interface specified in `truffle-config.js`
   network: "authority"